 Vice Chancellor's Public Engagement with Research Awards

 The Vice-Chancellor's Public Engagement with Research Awards recognise and reward those at the University of Oxford who undertake high-quality engagement activities and have contributed to building capacity in this area.
-They are awarded biennially, and the next call for applications will open in early 2019.

 Several Medical Sciences projects have received recognition from these awards, reflecting the high quality of Public Engagement with Research carried out across the Division.
 Hear from our 2017 Awardees below.